 PrerequisitesMath Placement Test score of 11 or MATH125 (C or better)

-Other Pertinent InformationAt least four one-hour tests, quizzes, and a two-hour comprehensive departmental final examination will be given.
+Other Pertinent InformationAt least four hours of testing, quizzes, and a two-hour comprehensive departmental final examination are given.

-Catalog Course DescriptionThis is the first course in the calculus sequence for physical science, business, computer science, mathematics, and engineering students.
-Topics include: limits, the rate of a function, derivatives of algebraic and basic trigonometric functions, applications of derivatives, integration, and applications of the definite integral.
+Catalog Course DescriptionThis is the first course in the calculus sequence for physical science, business, computer science, mathematics and engineering students.
+Topics include: limits, the rate of change of a function, derivatives of algebraic and trigonometric functions, applications of derivatives, integration, and applications of the definite integral.